702Padmin/Flyertap-Distributor/README.md

 -  Bootstrap
 -  MYSQL Database

-This App currently works as a simple Running Tracker.
-Users download the app and they can track their runs which saves them as "activities" on their phone.

 We want to build an  **Admin Side Website Application**  that is able to access the run tracking and map data from the **Run Tracker Mobile App**,